UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 :::

 3. Get the pressure and temperature readings from the sensor.
-- Write the `ctrl_meas` register with appropiate configuration values.
+- Write the `ctrl_meas` register with appropriate configuration values.
 You can find information on the contents you should write to this register at section 4.3.4 of the datasheet. (**2p**)
 - Read the pressure value and print it over the serial. (**2p**)

 :::tip